 Frequently Asked Questions About Installing Child Restraints With LATCH What is the weight limit (child's weight + 65 lbs (29.5 kg) Use the LATCH anchorage system until the weight of the child restraint) for using the combined weight of the child and the child LATCH anchorage system to attach the restraint is 65 lbs (29.5 kg).
-Use the seat belt child restraint? and tether anchor instead of the LATCH sys- tem once the combined weight is more than 65 lbs (29.5 kg).
+Use the seat child restraint? belt and tether anchor instead of the LATCH system once the combined weight is more than 65 lbs (29.5 kg).

 Frequently Asked Questions About Installing Child Restraints With LATCH Can the LATCH anchorages and the seat belt be used together to attach a rear-facing or forward-facing child restraint?
 No Do not use the seat belt when you use the LATCH anchorage system to attach a rearfacing or forward-facing child restraint.
-Booster seats may be attached to the LATCH anchorages if allowed by the booster seat manufacturer.
-See your booster seat owner's manual for more information.
 Can a child seat be installed in the center position using the inner LATCH lower anchorages?
 No Full bench rear seat only: Use the seat belt and tether anchor to install a child seat in the center seating position.
 Can two child restraints be attached using a common lower LATCH anchorage?
 No Never "share" a LATCH anchorage with two or more child restraints.
-If the center position does not have dedicated LATCH lower anchorages, use the seat belt to install a child seat in the center position next to a child seat using the LATCH anchorages in an outboard position.
+If the center position does not have dedicated LATCH lower anchorages, use the seat belt to in- stall a child seat in the center position next to a child seat using the LATCH anchor- ages in an outboard position.
 Can the rear-facing child restraint touch the back of the front passenger seat?
 Yes The child seat may touch the back of the front passenger seat if the child restraint manufacturer also allows contact.
 See your child restraint owner's manual for more information.
 Can the head restraints be removed?
-No
+No restraint.
+You will easily feel them if you run your finger along the gap between the seatback and seat cushion.

-Locating The LATCH Anchorages
+Locating LATCH Anchorages